 There have never been more schools of psychotherapy, more training available for psychotherapists, and more therapy practices to master.
 Yet despite all this, there is little in the field of psychotherapy that is directly inspired by an understanding of the attachment-based developmental approach.
 A second concern is that the practice of psychotherapy itself seems to be increasingly divorced from the science of relationship, the science of emotion and the science of human development.
-This 15 session course has been created as a beginning attempt to address these issues.
+This 15-session course has been created as an attempt to address these issues.

-This course has also been created as a vehicle for Dr. Neufeld to share the experiences and insights gleaned from his extensive experience as a psychotherapist covering a wide range of syndromes and conditions across the lifespan.
-He will use this opportunity to reflect back on his journey as a therapist with the theoretical lenses he now possesses.
-He will be highlighting cases from his own practice that illustrate the dynamics being discussed.
+This course is also a vehicle for Dr. Neufeld to share the experiences and insights gleaned from his extensive experience as a psychotherapist covering a wide range of syndromes and conditions across the lifespan.
+He uses this opportunity to reflect back on his journey as a therapist with the theoretical lenses he developed in the process.
+He highlights cases from his own practice that illustrate the dynamics discussed.

-Since the issues of healing and change are universal, this course is open to ALL graduates of the Neufeld Intensive II, regardless of the nature and level of their formal education.
-Rather than being constrained by the contemporary specialized definition of psychotherapy as the ‘treatment of disorder,’ Dr. Neufeld will be using the root definition that originally inspired the field of psychotherapy - ‘a cure for the soul’.
+Since the issues of healing and change are universal, this course is open to ALL who have completed the prerequisite Neufeld Institute courses listed above, regardless of the nature and level of their formal education.
+Rather than being constrained by the contemporary specialized definition of psychotherapy as the ‘treatment of disorder,’ Dr. Neufeld uses the root definition that originally inspired the field of psychotherapy - ‘a cure for the soul’.

-Although Dr. Neufeld will be speaking as if to fellow psychotherapists, he will not be assuming a formal training in clinical diagnosis and disorder.
-As most former students already know, Dr. Neufeld has a well-earned reputation for speaking to mixed audiences in ways that are understandable to all.
+Although Dr. Neufeld speaks as if to fellow psychotherapists, he does not assume a formal training in clinical diagnosis and disorder.
+As most former students will already know, Dr. Neufeld has a well-earned reputation for speaking to mixed audiences in ways that are understandable to all.

 This course is for all those who desire to become better midwifes to the healing process, who yearn to help get others unstuck, who are curious about the therapeutic process, as well as those who want to make their therapeutic practice more congruent with their commitment to the attachment-based developmental approach.
 Although the focus is on therapy, the Intensive is not just for therapists but for anyone who wants to make sense of therapy, including the phenomena of healing, transformation, recovery and resilience.